Platypus survey methods (pros and cons)

 Limitations:

-• Findings are inferential and currently limited to platypus presence/absence, so eDNA is much better suited to mapping distribution than monitoring how that distribution may change over time.
-In practice, the amount of eDNA sampling needed to confirm a change in usage is inversely related to how often animals are detected: change is easier to detect in places where platypus are abundant than where they are rare.
-For example, it’s been estimated that nearly 400 sites would have to be resampled in the Yarra River catchment (average platypus detection frequency = 53% of site-visits) to enable a 20% change in site occupancy to be confirmed with 95% confidence, and more than 2000 sites would have to be resampled in the Werribee River catchment (average platypus detection frequency = 8% of site-visits) to achieve the same outcome (Griffiths et al. 2019).
+• Following on from the previous point, the use of eDNA to detect change in population size is constrained by the vast sampling needed to provide a reliable finding.
+For example, it’s been calculated that nearly 400 sites would have to be resampled in the Yarra River catchment (average platypus detection frequency = 53% of site-visits) to enable a 20% change in site occupancy to be confirmed with 95% confidence; more than 2000 sites would have to be resampled in the Werribee River catchment (average platypus detection frequency = 8% of site-visits) to achieve the same outcome (Griffiths et al. 2019).

 • Water samples must be collected with care and sent to a specialist lab for processing.